 What Color are Ripe Strawberries?

-Ripe strawberries have a lush red appearance without any noticeable dark spots.
-This red pop of brightness signals that your berry has reached peak flavor.
+Ripe strawberries are red and often have a “shiny” appearance.
+This shiny appearance lets you know that your berry has reached peak flavor.
 Unripe strawberries can appear to have a green or white color.
-This color signals that unripe strawberries will taste tart or sour and aren’t ready for strawberry picking.
+Unripe strawberries will taste tart or sour.

 How Do You Ripen Strawberries Quickly?

 Unfortunately, the only way to ripen strawberries quickly is to keep your strawberry plant healthy and well-nourished.
 There is no way to artificially speed up strawberry ripening.
 Here are the best ways to ensure your plant will grow an abundant batch of strawberries quickly:

 - Plant strawberry plants in sandy, well-draining soil that is mildly acidic (5.5–7 pH).

 - Use this berry fertilizer to ensure the soil has plenty of nutrients.

 - Keep the top 1 inch (2.5 cm) of soil consistently moist.

 - Strawberry plants grow best in full sun.

 - Prune stray runners (little vines that curl away from the main plant).